dirdr/advent_of_code/README.md

 cargo test
 ```
 ## Thanks
-The project strcture is inspired by [this repository](https://github.com/Basicprogrammer10/advent-of-code)
+The project structure is inspired by [this repository](https://github.com/Basicprogrammer10/advent-of-code)